 Because of the innovative ways the Funk Heritage Center addresses its mission, the Center was designated Georgia’s Official Frontier and Southeastern Indian Interpretive Center by the Georgia Legislature.

 Advanced Registration is required for all school group tours.

 Guided Tours for School Groups

 Students learn about the Southeastern Indians and the early European Settlers of the Appalachian foothills.
 Teachers are welcome to add a museum gift shop visit to the tour.
 Minimum group tour size is 20 students.
-Also, visits to the Appalachian Settlement can be added to a 60 or 90 minute museum tour.
+Also, weather permitting, visits to the Appalachian Settlement can be added to a 60 or 90 minute museum tour.
 See the History Alive page to learn more about this option.
 For students K - 3, teachers may want to consider including a 15 minute Pioneer Music program.
 Children enjoy singing along with our pioneer lady while she talks about a variety of instruments used by pioneers.
+This indoor program is also available during winter months.
 If you are interested in adding this option to a museum tour, mention this to our reservation specialist when making your reservations for a tour.

 |Hall of the Ancients